Will a Clothes Steamer Kill Fleas?

 Scrub and clean the area where your pet sleeps or rests.
 Your steamer will be effective at helping to remove dirt and debris here also.

 If you have hardwood flooring, luxury vinyl plank, or laminate, test the steamer initially to ensure it does not damage the surface area.
-The same applies in the case of delicate linen, carpets, upholstery, and drapes.
+The same applies to delicate fabrics, carpets, upholstery, and drapes.

 Pay special attention to crevices and cracks for any flea eggs.
-For a thorough clean, also steam the windows and blinds.
-The bonus with a thorough cleaning is steam also kills dust mites, so you’ll be removing any of these as you go as well!
+For a thorough clean, steam the windows and blinds.
+The bonus with a thorough cleaning is that steam also kills dust mites, so you’ll remove any of these as you go!

 It is good to vacuum daily and steam every other day to handle an active flea infestation.
-If you have a heavy infestation you may need to vacuum and steam daily.
-As the fleas start to disappear, you can cut down on the vacuum and steaming treatment.
+If you have a heavy infestation, you may need to vacuum and steam daily.
+As the fleas disappear, you can cut down on the vacuum and steaming treatment.

-Other Steps To Take To Remove An Infestation
+3. Other Steps To Take To Remove a Flea Infestation

-Along with steam cleaning and vacuuming routinely, there are some other vital steps to follow to guarantee that your home remains flea-free.
+Along with routine steam cleaning and vacuuming, there are other vital steps to guarantee that your home remains flea-free.

-If you decide to go down this route for flea treatment, ensure you remove any people (children especially) and pets from your home.
+If you go down this route for flea treatment, remove any people (children especially) and pets from your home.
 Allow the chemicals to fully dry before returning.

 Treat your yard and gardens with food-grade diatomaceous powder.